mtangemann/r3/docs/index.md

-# R3 – Repository of Reproducible Research
+# R3 – Repository for Reliable Research

 Welcome to the documentation of R3!